Choosing a business structure

 A limited liability partnership (LLP) is a popular structure for professional services such as accountancy and legal firms.
 In most respects they are similar to ordinary partnerships (see above) but as the name implies they have limited liability (like a limited company).
 An LLP must be registered at Companies House, and at least two partners must be ‘designated members’ who take responsibility for filing the annual accounts.

-As with an ordinary partnership, each partner registers as self-employed and submits a separate tax return.
+As with an ordinary partnership, each partner in an LLP registers as self-employed and submits a separate tax return.
 But if the business fails, each partner is only liable for the face value of his or her share.
-The administrative burden is similar to that of a limited company, so an accountant and company secretary may be desirable (though not required by law).
-Find out more about limited liability.

 Summary: A sensible step for partnerships above a certain size.